ayyyq/ayyyq.github.io/_pages/about.md

 [//]: # (I am broadly interested in studying how current language models fail.
 My research focuses on analyzing and mitigating their limitations in problem-solving &#40;e.g., tackling unseen reasoning tasks, avoiding overcomplicating simple questions&#41; and human interaction &#40;e.g., managing memory, handling ambiguous user queries&#41;.
 Ultimately, I aim to make language models more useful and reliable under limited resources.)

-I am broadly interested in understanding *how and why* today's language models fail.
-My research analyzes and mitigates their limitations in **problem-solving** and **human-AI interaction**, with the ultimate goal of making language models more useful and reliable under limited resources.
+I am broadly interested in understanding *how and why* today's large language models fail.
+My research analyzes and mitigates their limitations in **problem-solving** and **human-AI interaction**, with the ultimate goal of making large language models more useful and reliable under limited resources.

 🔭 My ongoing projects center on **LLM Memory** and **Agent Evaluation and Benchmarking**.